6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

 Secret No. 4: You Can Probably Save More Money on Your Bills

-As a single parent, you’re juggling your housing costs, your typical monthly bills, your groceries — and not to mention exorbitant childcare costs.
+As a parent, you’ve got to juggle your housing costs, your typical monthly bills, your groceries — and not to mention exorbitant childcare costs.
 How do you do it?

 If you need some help — or honestly just want more room in your budget — it’s time to start taking a harder look at your bills.
 Which ones can you negotiate?
 Which ones can you ditch altogether?

-Lourdes Robles-Velazquez, a single mom living in California, felt this way.
+Lourdes Robles-Velazquez, of California, felt this way.
 She told us she watches her every penny and trims her budget down as much as possible.
 But one thing she couldn’t avoid was her $205 monthly car insurance bill for her car and her daughter’s car — but she did find a way to cut it by 40%…

 A service called Gabi compares car insurance rates to help you find a cheaper policy — with the same coverage and deductibles you already have.
 And it saves customers an average of $865 a year.